rooreynolds/hasarticle50beeninvoked/CONTRIBUTING.md

 ## Updates

-When (or if) article 50 is invoked, a timely pull request to change the 'no' to a 'yes' would be especially helpful.
+When (or if) article 50 is invoked, a timely [update to the index file](https://github.com/rooreynolds/hasarticle50beeninvoked/edit/master/index.html) changing the 'no' to a 'yes' would be especially helpful.

-Please include a link to some evidence that article 50 has indeed been invoked.
+Please include a link to some evidence that article 50 has indeed been invoked in the description field when making your change.

+Thank you.

 ## Known problems